-But fittingly answered Rama with a soft smile ‘O, Brahmin sage, be aware that the sin clings on those killing a Brahmin even if for justified reason, no matter how much divine merited is the executor, oh, my elder, and me too not an exception to this law even as victor I commit the same to cause death on you, though not without remorse for you not only blood related to the saintly sage Viswamithra who incidentally remains my Master.
-Destruction of master’s holdings shall be an act of perfidification.
-Therefore you yourself choose your doom for this shaft as its merit, which if strung shall be merited with the earth you conquered by might, or your power of steps (The step gait is also known as ‘Pada Gathi’ meaning power of feet)?
+But fittingly answered Rama with a soft smile ‘O, Brahmin sage, be aware that the sin clings on those killing a Brahmin even if for justified reason, no matter how much divine merited is the executor.
+Oh, my elder, listen, me too is not an exception to this law.
+Even as victor I do not wish commit the same mistake by causing death on you, though not without remorse listen that you are blood related to the saintly sage Viswamithra who incidentally remains my Master.
+Destruction of master’s holdings shall be an act of perfidy.
+Therefore you yourself choose this shaft to your merit, which if strung shall be merited with the earth you conquered by might, or your power of steps (The step gait is also known as ‘Pada Gathi’ meaning power of feet).
 Let these be made clear before I accept the challenge’.
 As Parasurama, he possessed a mystic power of Lord Vishnu that enabled him reach from one end to the other in blink of moment, no matter how long has been the distance in-between.
 Such mystic power was called step gait or Pada Gathi.

-And as Rama snapped the shaft, Parasurama’s pride vanished instantly burning away mystic powers he possessed to turn into a simple Brahmin hermit and to amplify that Rama was Vishnu’s incarnate.
-As an elder hermit he blessed Rama that he mission shall yield desired fruit and then vanished from everyone’s sight.
+And as Rama snapped the shaft, Parasurama’s pride vanished instantly burning away mystic powers he possessed to turn into a simple Brahmin hermit and to amplify that Rama was Lord Vishnu’s incarnate.
+As an elder hermit he blessed Rama that his mission shall yield desired fruit and then vanished from everyone’s sight.
 However before Parasurama’s disappearance, Rama along with accompanying associates prostrated before Parasurama, his elder, to receive his blessings and then proceeded to his Kingdom.
 Parasurama raised his hand and blessed Rama before departing from there.

 Blocking the path to Paradise does not mean Parasurama cannot reach Paradise forever, where he dwelled.
 Here, the blockade refers to the perceived path of Parasurama which when blocked shall force him to take another circuitous route to reach his dwelling which shall again take few more moment.
 Every moment of human equals to several years for divine souls.
 Therefore when the perceived path is disturbed and circuitous route taken several thousand years are lost.
 One may be inclined to seek why the same cannot be avoided?
 The entire episodes stated in several Puranas are simple acts of divine enacted to teach the mankind the implications of each action enacted.
 As in this case, when time ripened for Parasurama to end his incarnation, which again was Vishnu’s sixth before which his powers are to be transferred to eighth incarnate Rama, some event became necessary to enable Parasurama and Rama meet face to face so that Rama receive the powers from Parasurama.
 When Parasurama blessed Rama, who lay prostrated before him, there in that moment Parasurama transferred his mystical powers to Rama to function in the eighth incarnate with the same mystical powers.
 Even as Parasurama blessed Rama ‘May your mission yield desired fruit’ Rama did not realize that he was divine incarnate and every other folks too thought that Rama possessed some extraordinary powers like divine souls.
 Therefore it is reasonable to believe the theory that if Rama had known of his incarnation he would not have behaved such with Parasurama, who was ending his incarnation to return back to heaven reposing the responsibilities on Rama.
-It was destined that only after Parasurama shed his body shall Rama derive the powers of Vishnu.
+It was destined that only after Parasurama shed his body shall Rama derive the powers of Lord Vishnu.